melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ### Key Assumptions and Structural Choices

-Many of the key assumptions and structural choices made in this assessment were evaluated through sensitivity analyses.
-For consistency, model structural choices were made that were likely to result in the most parsimonious treatment of the available data, either a priori determined or through the evaluation of model goodness of fit.
+theThe STAT used sensitivity analyses to evaluate robustness of the base model to key assumptions and structural choices.
 The major structural choices in both California assessments were 1) the use of a single, stationary, and closed population model to describe the aggregate population dynamics and biological parameters of the cryptic species pair in each region, 2) density-dependence entirely characterized by a Beverton-Holt stock recruitment relationship, 3) that natural mortality rates can be adequately estimated from available data, and 4) time blocks based on major regulatory changes adequately characterize changes in size-selectivity of fishing gear over time.
 The catch histories of vermilion and sunset rockfishes are inseparable at this time, making estimation of species-specific fishing mortality rates impossible.
 Ongoing research may shed light on this issue, and help improve our understanding of potential differences between the species (e.g., vital rates) that could influence estimates of stock productivity and sustainable yield.

 ### Convergence

-Model convergence was determined by starting the minimization process from dispersed values of the maximum likelihood estimates to determine if the model found a better minimum.
-Jitter is a SS option that generates random starting values from a normal distribution logistically transformed into each parameter’s range [@Methot2020].
+Model convergence was examined by starting the minimization algorithm from dispersed values of the maximum likelihood estimates to determine if the model found a better minimum.
+"Jitter" is an option in SS that generates random starting values from a normal distribution logistically transformed into each parameter’s range [@Methot2020].
 This was repeated 100 times and none of the runs converged to a lower negative log likelihood (Figure \@ref(fig:jitter)).
 The model did not experience convergence issues, e.g., final gradient was below 0.0001, when reasonable starting values were used and there were no difficulties in inverting the Hessian to obtain estimates of variability.
-We did sensitivity runs for convergence by changing the phases for key estimated parameters; neither the total log-likelihood nor the parameter estimates changed.

 <!--chapter:end:30model.Rmd-->